qxtclxr/ses-natural-language-tool/README.md

 # SES Natural Languaje Tool
-Developing a natural language tool that aims to support modelling and simulation processes using the System Entity Structure onthological framework.
+Developing a natural language-based tool to support modeling and simulation processes that use the System Entity Structure ontological framework.